Aimee Bernard, PhD

 Dominic F. Martinez, EdD

-Dominic is the Assistant Vice Chancellor for the Office of Inclusion and Outreach at the University of Colorado Anschutz Medical Campus.
-He is an Assistant Professor in the CU School of Medicine, Department of Family Medicine.
+Dr. Dominic Martinez is the Assistant Vice Chancellor for the Office of Inclusion and Outreach and is an Assistant Professor in the CU School of Medicine, Department of Family Medicine at the University of Colorado Anschutz Medical Campus.
 He oversees the Office of Inclusion and Outreach, Undocumented Student Services, CU Denver Colorado-Wyoming Louis Stokes Alliance for Minority Participation (CO-WY AMP) Program, and the Colorado Clinical & Translational Sciences Institute (CCTSI) Summer Undergraduate Multicultural Mentoring in Translational Science(SUMMiT), and Denver Student Training in Research Science (STaRs) Programs.

 Mary E. Reyland, PhD

-Dr. Reyland has served as the Program Director of the Cancer Biology Graduate Program since 2010.
-She also is co-PI of a NCI T32 that supports cancer biology training for pre and post-docs, and PI of an NCI R25 that funds the Cancer Research Experiences for Undergraduates (CREU) summer internship program through the Cancer Center.”
+Dr. Mary Reyland is a Professor in the School of Dental Medicine.
+She has served as the Program Director of the Cancer Biology Graduate Program since 2010.
+She also is co-PI of a NCI T32 that supports cancer biology training for pre and post-docs, and PI of an NCI R25 that funds the Cancer Research Experiences for Undergraduates (CREU) summer internship program through the Cancer Center.

 Kristine M. Sikora, PhD